 If you start with GCSEs only, you will need an Access to HE Diploma in Nursing UK, as well as an undergraduate degree in nursing.

 Our online nursing courses UK are suited to a lot of people with different financial circumstances.
 You can start learning with a small deposit and continue paying for your education through monthly instalments, helping you in your journey in how to be a Nurse.
 UK learners will benefit from our flexible payment options.

 “What does a Nurse earn?”

+When a person asks, 'is being a Nurse a good career?', one of the aspects that is immediately thought of is salary.
 As of 2021, a newly qualified Registered Nurse (RN) in the UK was earning on Band 5 of the NHS pay scale, with a starting salary of £25,655.
 The average salary of a Nurse is estimated to be around £33,384, and with experience and potentially further study, this can reach over £108,075 in the highest NHS bands.